robbie-hatley/robbie-hatley/README.md

 ## Welcome:

 Greetings, visitors to my Github profile.
 As you've probably surmised by now, my name is "Robbie Hatley" and my GitHub user-id is "robbie-hatley".
-I am also known by many other monikers in other forums, including "robbie-hatley" (especially in programming and computer circles), "LoneWolfiNTj", "LagrangeL4", "Silly Salty Squiggleswirl", "Arlen Moondreamer", and others.
+I am also known by many other monikers in other forums, including "robbie-hatley", "LoneWolfiNTj", "LagrangeL4", and others.

 ## Location: